November 13, 2025

 Does reducing the number of guns reduce firearms violence (deaths)?

-• Correlation of gun ownership and gun deaths for US states.
+• Correlation of gun ownership and firearms homicides for US states.

 Correlation: Guns and Gun Deaths